 The 10 Best Tool Backpacks

 This wiki has been updated 35 times since it was first published in February of 2016.
 You might feel more like you're waiting for a school bus than walking onto a job site, but once you get past the look, tool backpacks can provide a practical, ergonomic alternative to traditional tool bags.
 In addition to offering a great opportunity for organization, they also keep both your hands free when you're unloading the truck, so you can haul some material in at the same time.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes